Jane Johnson (slave): Domestic slave

 About 1853, Johnson and her two children had been sold to John Hill Wheeler (1806-1882), a planter from North Carolina and politician then working in Washington, DC.
 She worked as a domestic slave in his household.
-Her oldest son had been sold by a previous master to someone in Richmond, Virginia, and she never expected to see him again.
+Her oldest son had been sold by a previous slaver to someone in Richmond, Virginia, and she never expected to see him again.

-In 1855, Johnson and her sons Daniel and Isaiah (one 5 or 6, and 11 or 12, respectively), accompanied their master Wheeler and his family by train from Washington, D.C. en route to New York.
+In 1855, Johnson and her sons Daniel and Isaiah (one 5 or 6, and 11 or 12, respectively), accompanied their slaver Wheeler and his family by train from Washington, D.C. en route to New York.
 There Wheeler planned they would take a ship to Nicaragua, where he had been appointed as the U.S. Minister.
 They stopped overnight in Philadelphia on the way.
 From there, they would proceed by steamboat to New York City to get the ship to Nicaragua.

 Pennsylvania was a free state that did not recognize slavery.
-By its laws, slaves could choose freedom if brought to the state by their masters.
+By its laws, slaves could choose freedom if brought to the state by their slavers.
 At the end of the 18th century, it had made compromises that enabled Southern members of the national government to keep their slaves in the city for up to six months; past that, they could choose freedom.
 At that time, the national capital was temporarily in Philadelphia.